Date of Award:

 Commercial orchard managers in the Intermountain West need information on optimum fertility management for their unique environment.
 Results from these studies were integrated in a series of grower recommendations contained in Chapter 4.
 Fertility management strategies in high elevation, arid climates, and alkaline soil conditions will provide benefits to fruit producers as well as fruit consumers.
 With fertility management strategies specific to the conditions of the Intermountain West, fruit growers will produce enough fruit that is high quality to take full advantage of local and global demand.

 Rowley, Sean D., "Phosphorous and Potassium Fertility Management for Maximizing Tart Cherry Fruit Quality and Productivity on Alkaline Soils" (2013).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 1518.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .